tanb/remind-notifier/README.md

 -l listname
    Default is Notifications.
 Enter a specific reminder list name.
 If the reminder list is not found, it cause an error and exit.
 ```

-## License
-reminder-notifier is available under the MIT license.